Generic Name: pomalidomide (POE-ma-LID-oh-mide)

 Important safety information:

-- Pomalyst may cause dizziness.
+- Pomalyst may cause dizziness or confusion.
 This effect may be worse if you take it with alcohol or certain medicines.
 Use Pomalyst with caution.
 Do not drive or perform other possibly unsafe tasks until you know how you react to it.